nickeubank/practicaldatascience_book/intro.md

 ## Questions or comments?

 Please let me know!
-All source files (and underlying jupyter notebooks) for this site can be [found on github](https://github.com/nickeubank/practicaldatascience_book), and you can raise issues there by creating a new issue, or by emailing me at [nick@nickeubank.com](mailto:nick@nickeubank.com)*.
+All source files (and underlying jupyter notebooks) for this site can be [found on github](https://github.com/nickeubank/practicaldatascience_book), and you can raise issues there by creating a new issue or by emailing me at [nick@nickeubank.com](mailto:nick@nickeubank.com)*.